-State finance law requires the Comptroller to transfer 75% of the growth in unclaimed property revenue relative to the prior year to the Stabilization Fund; however, in fiscal 2017, there was no growth in such revenue and therefore no transfer was made to the Stabilization Fund.
+State finance law requires the Comptroller to transfer 75% of the growth in unclaimed property net revenue relative to the prior year to the Stabilization Fund.
+During fiscal 2018, this resulted in a transfer of approximately \$13 million to the Stabilization Fund.

-The allowable Stabilization Fund balance at fiscal year-end is 15% of total revenues for that year.
+The allowable Stabilization Fund balance at fiscal year-end is 15% of total budgeted revenues for that year.
 If the Stabilization Fund balance exceeds the allowable limit, the excess amounts are to be transferred to the Tax Reduction Fund.

-The following chart shows the Stabilization Fund balance from fiscal 1986 through fiscal 2017 (actual) and fiscal 2018 (projected).
+The following chart shows the Stabilization Fund balance from fiscal 1986 through fiscal 2018 (actual) and fiscal 2019 (estimated based on the fiscal 2019 budget, as approved by the Governor on July 26, 2018, as adjusted for projected tax revenue collections).

-SOURCE: Fiscal 1986-fiscal 2017, Office of the Comptroller; fiscal 2018 (projected), Executive Office for Administration and Finance.
+SOURCE: Fiscal 1986-fiscal 2018, Office of the Comptroller; fiscal 2019 (projected), Executive Office for Administration and Finance.

-The following table shows the sources and uses of the Stabilization Fund during fiscal 2013 through fiscal 2017:
+The following table shows the sources and uses of the Stabilization Fund during fiscal 2014 through fiscal 2018: